Healthdirect Free Australian health advice you can count on.

 How is ear wax build-up diagnosed?

-A simple ear examination will show whether you have ear wax build-up.
-Your doctor or practice nurse will be able to do this.
+A simple ear examination by your doctor or practice nurse will let you know whether you have ear wax build-up.

 If your doctor thinks your ear problem might be more serious, they will refer you to an ear, nose and throat (ENT) specialist for further investigation.